 The ASPCA recommends using a rescue sticker alert to let emergency responders know that pets are inside your home.
 Make sure the sticker is visible to rescue workers, and that it includes the types and number of pets in your household and your veterinarian’s phone number.

 If you evacuate with your pets, (if time allows) write “EVACUATED” across the stickers so rescue workers don’t delay by looking for pets who have already been evacuated.

 Ash Fall Precautions

-With ash coming down in the Portland areas from the fires, here are some reminders to keep pets safe:
+During wildfires, ash in the air can be common.
+Here are some reminders to keep pets safe:

 - Keep pets indoors.
 Ash is abrasive and can do permanent damage to your pet’s eyes.
 Also ash can cause respiratory problems for pets and prolong exposure can be fatal for animals

 - If pets go outside, brush or vacuum them before letting them indoors